apidb-io/apidb-collection/README.md

 Disclaimer
 ----------
 The ansible facts you send to APIDB will be stored in our DB.
 This will be remote from your company datacentre.
 Only send facts you are happy to send and make use of the "Resticted Keys" functionality.
-We also offer an Onsite solution where we can setup APIDB within your own Datacentre.
+We also offer an onsite solution where we can setup APIDB within your own Datacentre, removing many security concerns.

 Contact us for pricing and setup information.